nimiq/core-js/README.md

 - [Core API Documentation](https://doc.esdoc.org/github.com/nimiq-network/core/): Documentation of the Nimiq Core library API.
 - [Node.js Client Documentation](doc/nodejs-client.md): Usage and configuration documentation for the Nimiq Node.js Client.
 - [JSON-RPC Client Documentation](doc/json-rpc-client.md): Usage instructions for the Nimiq JSON-RPC Client.
-- [Docker Documentation](doc/docker.md): Instuctions on setting up a Nimiq Node using Docker.
+- [Docker Documentation](doc/docker.md): Instructions on setting up a Nimiq Node using Docker.
+- [Packaging Documentation](doc/linux-packaging.md): Instructions on how to build binary packages for Linux (.deb and/or RPM) from this source code.

 ## Demo
 Check out our [Testnet](https://nimiq-testnet.com).